 That's because the relationship you build with banks during the first few years of your adult life directly impact the kinds of job offers you'll get, the kinds of credit card deals you'll qualify for, and the amount of interest you'll pay on a home loan.

 Under current banking regulations, students must wait until after they reach age 21 to apply for a credit card in their own name.
 Even then, a student must show that he or she has access to enough income to pay down the a card's potential balance to qualify for an offer.
-Therefore, instead of shopping for a card with the highest limit or the lowest annual percentage rate, look for cards with:
+Therefore, even the best credit card for students might not have the highest limit or the lowest annual percentage rate.
+Instead, look for cards with:

 - No annual fee.
 According to credit scoring experts at FICO, the length of your oldest active line of credit can impact your credit score.
 You can keep a no-annual-fee card open without impacting your household budget for years after you graduate, especially if you don't use it for regular transactions.